 2. Love shapes up your personality

-Going through heartbreak and yet another failed relationship can be a depressing and frustrating experience.
+Going through heartbreak can break you as a person.
 But it is important to remember that just because one love is over doesn’t mean the possibility of finding others is gone too.
-Every relationship, while it lasts and even when it fades away, teach you some lessons.
+Every relationship, while it lasts and even when it fades away, teaches you some lessons.

 Your personality is the cumulative sum of these lessons and experiences.
 Perhaps, a partner taught you how to be vulnerable and express your feelings without inhibition.
 And another taught you how to be spontaneous and live in the moment.

 So, don’t look at your failed relationships as a waste of time.
-Instead of giving up on love, focus on using these life lessons to understand what you want and expect from your relationships.
+Or else you’ll keep asking yourself ‘Why have I given up on love?’ when you end up feeling incomplete and morose.
+Instead of giving up on love completely, focus on using these life lessons to understand what you want and expect from your relationships.

 Related Reading: 15 Characteristics Of A Healthy Relationship